-He was named Camerlengo of the Holy Roman Church on October 26, 1587, and presided over the Interregna of 1590, that of 1591, and that of 1591-1592.
+He was named Camerlengo of the Holy Roman Church on October 26, 1587, and presided over the Interregna of 1591, and that of 1591-1592.
 He died on December 13, 1599 (Cardella, V, 228-230).
 His elder brother Odoardo was the fifth Duke of Sermoneta.
 His younger brother, Camillo Gaetani, Patriarch of Alexandria (1588-1602) was Nuncio in Germany from January 1591 to June 1592, when he was made Apostolic Nuncio in Spain (October 1592-1602), where he died.

-The Dean of the Sacred College was Alfonso Cardinal Gesualdi, .Cardinal Serbelloni having died on March 18, 1591.
+The Dean of the Sacred College was Alfonso Cardinal Gesualdi, Cardinal Serbelloni having died on March 18, 1591.

 The Governor of the conclaves was Msgr.Alfonso Visconti.
 The nephew of Cardinal Antonio Maria Sauli, he was born in 1552 in Milan.
 He took degrees in Civil and Canon Law at Pavia.
 In Rome he became an Oratorian, but left to pursue a career in ecclesiastical government.
 He was Nuncio to Austria from 1589 to 1591.
 He was governor of Borgo and of the two conclaves of 1591 and 1592.
 He became Bishop of Cervia in 1591, was Nuncio to Hungary (1595-1598), and was sent on missions to Poland and Naples.
 He was made a cardinal priest on March 3, 1599 (S. Giovanni a Porta Latina).
 In 1601 he became Archbishop of Spoleto.
 He died in 1608.